Mastersam07/Jimaku/README.md

 # Jimaku
 A subtitle downloader app built with Flutter using the BLoC pattern.
-> This app is under development
+> This branch contains the stable release of this application
 >> Something cool is being cooked :yum: